-13 One of the largest radio stations in South Sudan with programming mostly in English.
+15 One of the largest radio stations in South Sudan with programming mostly in English.

-- B. Coherence: Cooperation within the Mission was integrated, however, inadequate coordination with UNCT entities led to duplication of efforts and other inefficiencies. - 17.
-Mission leadership understood the integrated nature of the rule of law towards South Sudan's future durable peace, with "Support rule of law institutions, promote accountability and access to justice" appearing fourth in the five tracks of engagement in the Mission Plan, which was the tool developed to operationalize the Mission's vision (2021 2024).
-RoLAS and the Human Rights Division (HRD) aligned their work plans accordingly.
-Functioning coordination among and between uniformed and civilian components such as the police component (UNPOL), HRD and RoLAS led to successful implementation of training programmes, court deployments, support to Penal Code reform and to the TNLA.
-Decentralized authority given to UNMISS field offices afforded greater flexibility and responsiveness at the local level.14 An accountability working group commenced efforts in 2022 to articulate a common understanding of transitional justice, including justice and accountability, in sustaining peace and development in South Sudan, and to coordinate UN action for accountability in the country.
-However, there was no evidence of tangible results yet from this working group. - 18.
-UNMISS coordinated with national institutions such as the Law Review Commission, Information Commission, Transitional Justice Working Group and NPS with strategic plans, in alignment with the objectives of GoRSS and the revitalized peace agreement.
-However, most entities had not implemented their strategic plans because of insufficient resources and lack of political will. - 19.
-External coordination presented challenges for the Mission to leverage its comparative advantages.
-Difficulties in collaborating with UNDP limited the strategic support to the shared objectives of enhancing access to justice and the rule of law within the country.
-One example was that despite the existence of terms of reference for a Focal Point Network for Justice and Rule of Law and an acknowledgment that relations between the two entities had improved in recent years, opportunities for enhanced cooperation remained untapped.
-In another instance, while UNDP and UNMISS collaborated on some mobile court deployments (para.
-24, Table 2), on the UNMISS-supported deployments of the joint special mobile court (JSMC), there was a lack of communication on the court strategy and approach of involving customary actors. - 20.
-An independent evaluation of the South Sudan country programme of UNDP found that its collaboration with the Mission lacked alignment with "strengthening governance processes, especially in areas such as rule of law".15 This was echoed in the 2020 Strategic Review of UNMISS.16 A lack of coherence with partners plagued the Mission; organizations complained of top-down approaches instead of collaborative ones.
-A lack of clear procedures on how various sections of the Mission used RSRTF funds limited how the Mission leveraged resources to further its mandated objectives.
+vision (2021-2024).
+The Rule of Law Advisory Section and the Human Rights Division aligned their workplans accordingly.
+Functioning coordination among and between uniformed and civilian components such as the police component (United Nations police), the Human Rights Division and the Rule of Law Advisory Section led to the successful implementation of training programmes, court deployments, support for Penal Code reform and for the Transitional National Legislative Assembly.
+Decentralized authority given to UNMISS field offices afforded greater flexibility and responsiveness at the local level.
+16 An accountability working group commenced efforts in 2022 to articulate a common understanding of transitional justice, including justice and accountability, in sustaining peace and development in South Sudan and to coordinate United Nations action for accountability in the country.
+However, there was no evidence of tangible results as yet from this working group.

+18. UNMISS coordinated with national institutions such as the Law Review Commission, the Information Commission, the Transitional Justice Working Group and the National Prisons Service with regard to their strategic plans, in alignment with the objectives of the Government of South Sudan and the Revitalized Agreement.
+However, most entities had not implemented their strategic plans because of insufficient resources and lack of political will.

+19. External coordination presented challenges for the Mission with regard to leveraging its comparative advantages.
+Difficulties in collaborating with UNDP limited the strategic support for the shared objectives of enhancing access to justice and the rule of law within the country.
+One example was that, despite the existence of terms of reference for a focal point network for justice and rule of law and an acknowledgment that relations between UNDP and UNMISS had improved in recent years, opportunities for enhanced cooperation remained untapped.
+In another instance, while the two entities collaborated on some mobile court deployments (see para.
+24 and table 2) and on the UNMISS-supported deployments of the joint special mobile court, there was a lack of communication on the court strategy and approach of involving customary actors.

+20. In an independent evaluation of the South Sudan country programme, UNDP found that its collaboration with the Mission "was not geared towards a more united response to strengthening governance processes, especially in areas such as rule of law".17 This was echoed in the 2020 independent strategic review of UNMISS (S/2020/1224).
+A lack of coherence with partners plagued the Mission: organizations complained of top-down approaches instead of collaborative ones.
+A lack of clear procedures on how various sections of the Mission used the reconciliation, stabilization and resilience trust fund limited how the Mission leveraged resources to further its mandated objectives.
 For instance, restrictions existed on the amount that could be drawn as a cash advance per activity.

+C. Effectiveness: support of the United Nations Mission in South Sudan for strengthening the rule of law and accountability was catalytic in some instances; however, pervasive contextual problems hampered the achievement of systemic change across the judicial system

+21. Violence remained persistent during the period covered by the evaluation, as can be seen in figure I. Persistent contextual challenges limited UNMISS achievements towards the rule of law and accountability results envisaged.
+For 2023-

-14 Effectiveness of Peace Operations Network (2019).
-Assessing the Effectiveness of the United Nations Mission in South Sudan.
+16 Effectiveness of Peace Operations Network, Assessing the Effectiveness of the United Nations Mission in South Sudan/UNMISS (Oslo, Norwegian Institute of International Affairs, 2019).

-15 UNDP (2022).
-Independent Country Programme Evaluation: South Sudan.
+17 United Nations Development Programme (UNDP), Independent Country Programme Evaluation: South Sudan (2022).